gingeralesy/media-tracker/README.md

 ## TODO

 * Linux support for Spotify and foobar2000 song trackers.
-* Test how requesting for the VLC status breaks if the request is wrong or server is down.
+* Warn when VLC tracker request connects but is unsuccessful.

 ## Dependencies